MEHREGANKBI/Fishgaman/README.md

 Pillow(aka PIL) 7.0.0

+Alternatively, you could use the "requirements.txt" file in the repo for the "pip{3} install -r requirements.txt" command to set up your environment for the scripts to run properly.

+## Acknowledgements

+I'd like to thank Mehdi Javidan for his helpful guidance.

-this readme.md file will be updated for info on documentation, instruction and proof of concept.
+This readme.md file will be updated for info on documentation, instruction and proof of concept.